TN 10 (04-26)

 • about any other disability payment received within the 12 months that immediately precedes the first possible month of DIB payment;

-• if he or she has filed, or intends to file, an application for a disability payment; or
+• if the NH has filed, or intends to file, an application for a disability payment; or

 • if a disability claim is currently under appeal.

 Take note of obvious or easily recognizable traumatic injuries that may have occurred at work or during normal work hours.
-Inquire about the NH’s current source of monthly income to determine if he or she is receiving another form of disability payment.
+Inquire about the NH's current source of monthly income to determine if they are receiving another form of disability payment.

 • lung diseases for textile workers and individuals who work around chemicals;